Gyms and Swimming Pools – and Germs!

 The center’s six-lane pool, and accompanying seating for up to 150 fans, is one of the center’s most popular facilities.
 When the rooftop unit serving the pool failed, all of this ground to a halt.

 Our representatives helped fix the problem by creating custom-built units that fit the unique existing roof curb of the athletic center.

-Great care was taken to ensure no interference with existing equipment and structures surrounding the unit, due to the limited space available.
-That way these student-athletes could get back to what they do best, safely and hygienically.
+Due to the limited space available, great care was taken to ensure no interference with existing equipment and structures surrounding the unit.
+That way, these student-athletes could get back to what they do best, safely and hygienically.